 Name De- Description

-fault
+fault ·

 type RE- The appender type.
 Must be file.

-QUIR ED
+QUIR RED

-current- RE- The filename where current events are logged.
+cur- RE- The filename where current events are logged.

-LogFile- QUIR ED
+rent- QUIR RED

+Log-

+File-

 name

-threshold ALL The lowest level of events to write to the file.
+thresh- ALL The lowest level of events to write to the file.

+old

 archive true Whether or not to archive old events in separate files.

-archived- (none e) Required if archive is true.
-The filename pattern for archived files. %d is replaced with
+archived- (none Required if archive is true.
+The filename pattern for archived files.
+If maxFileSize is

+Log- specified, rollover is size-based, and the pattern must contain %i for an integer index of the

-LogFile- the date in yyyy-MM-dd form, and the fact that it ends with .gz indicates the file will be
+File- archived file.
+Otherwise rollover is date-based, and the pattern must contain %d, which is renamePat- - placed with the date in yyyy-MM-dd form.
+If the pattern ends with .gz or .zip, files will be

-namePat- gzipped as it's archived.
-Likewise, filename patterns which end in .zip will be filled as they

-tern are archived.
+tern compressed as they are archived.

-archived- 5 The number of archived files to keep.
-Must be between 1 and 50.
+archived- - 5 The number of archived files to keep.
+Must be greater than or equal to 0.
+Zero is a special value

-File-
+File- signifying to keep infinite logs (use with caution)

 Count

+max- (un- The maximum size of the currently active file before a rollover is triggered.
+The value can be

+File- lim- expressed in bytes, kilobytes, megabytes, gigabytes, and terabytes by appending B, K, MB, GB,

+Size ited) or TB to the numeric value.
+Examples include 100MB, 1GB, 1TB.
+Sizes can also be spelled out,

+such as 100 megabytes, 1 gigabyte, 1 terabyte.

 time- UTC The time zone to which event timestamps will be converted.

 Zone

-logFor- de- The Logback pattern with which events will be formatted.
+log- de- The Logback pattern with which events will be formatted.
 See the Logback documentation for

-mat fault details.
+For- fault details.

+mat

+filter- (none The list of filters to apply to the appender, in order, after the thresold.

+Facto-

+ries